• Skip to primary navigation

 Adding coconut oil to melted chocolate.

-The shredded coconut is mixed thoroughly into the melted chocolate.
+Mixing shredded coconut into melted chocolate.

 Dropping mounds of the mixture onto wax paper.